What to Eat In Hue? – Best of Hue Street Foods

 Hue noodle soup – Photo by Scooter Saigon Tour

 Bún bò Huế is the soul of Hue cuisine.
 The highlight of this food is the broth with mysterious and secret receipt.
-The broth is cooked from pork bone, shrimp paste, lemon grass, ginger and others.
+The broth is cooked from pork bone, shrimp paste, lemongrass, ginger and others.
 This dish is topped with pork leg, pork pie, pork blood pudding and beef.
-The dish isn’t greasy to eat because a plate of assorted herbs is served with the bowl of rice noodle soup.
+The dish isn’t greasy to eat because a plate of assorted herbs is served with a bowl of rice noodle soup.
 I’ve enjoy a Bún bò Huế at 13 Ly Thuong Kiet street, Hue city and it’s very very flavorful.

 6. Rice noodle with grilled pork and Banh hoi with grilled pork